 Proton delivers a pair of Ekspress satellites

-Russia's commercial workhorse rocket successfully delivered a pair of communications birds into orbit for the nation's main operator.
+Russia's commercial workhorse rocket successfully delivered a pair of communications birds into orbit for the nation's main operator on March 16, 2014.

 Previous Proton mission: Turksat-4A